Caught in the cosmic web: environmental effects on subhalo abundance and internal density profiles: Introduction

 This paper is structured as follows.
-In Sec.~\ref{sec:data}, we introduce the details of the COpernicus complexio LOw Resolution (COLOR) simulations and the methods that we use to ﬁnd and characterize the DM halo and subhalo populations.
+In Sec.~\ref{sec:data}, we introduce the details of the COpernicus complexio LOw Resolution (COLOR) simulations and the methods that we use to ﬁnd and characterise the DM halo and subhalo populations.
 In Sec.~\ref{sec:cosmicweb}, we present the cosmic web segmentation algorithm used for this study.
-In Sec.~\ref{sec:results}, we compare different properties of DM subhalos as a function of their locations within the cosmic web environment.
-In Sec.~\ref{sec:summary}, we discuss and summarize our findings and their implications, and draw our conclusion.
+In Sec.~\ref{sec:results}, we compare different properties of DM subhaloes as a function of their locations within the cosmic web environment.
+In Sec.~\ref{sec:summary}, we discuss and summarise our findings and their implications, and draw our conclusion.